 Food and drinks prices in Manuel Antonio, Monteverde, and Arenal are fairly high, especially for Latin America.
 However, once you’re outside of the tourist towns, roadside restaurants (known as “sodas”) are extremely cheap and offer more authentic food.
 Fruit stands along all the major highways will offer fresh fruit for bargain prices.

-To See Our New Video On Costa Rica Scuba Diving & Adventure: CLICK HERE
+See Our 23 Minute Video Alll About Costa Rica, Scuba Diving & Adventure: SEA HERE

 Sign up for our Latest Newsletter & Adventure Travel Deals